As an Amazon Associate I earn from qualifying purchases.

 Why Do People Include “Firm On Price” In Their Listings?

-If you have ever listed a highly desirable item (hyped-up shoe brands, and iPhone, gaming system, etc.) you’ll start getting lowball offers within minutes.
+If you have ever listed a highly desirable item (hyped-up shoe brands, an iPhone, a gaming system, etc.) you’ll start getting lowball offers within minutes.

 Some of these lowballers are genuine people who can afford the item in question.
 Others are cheapos who don’t want to spend a penny more than they have to and still others are resellers who are trying to get your item cheap and resell it.